Alcohol Testing for DOT

 Training is available for STTs (can only do alcohol screening tests) and BATs (can collect for alcohol screening and confirmation tests).

-The professionals at Train Smartly Labs are qualified to collect for the DOT alcohol tests.
+The professionals at Test Smartly Labs are qualified to collect for the DOT alcohol tests.

 DOT alcohol testing specifics

 Each agency under the DOT may differ in how and when alcohol testing is used.

 Generally, across the board for safety-sensitive functions, you may not work if you have a 0.04 or higher alcohol concentration.
 You will be immediately removed if this is the case.

 In many other agencies, like FMCSA or FAA, a concentration of 0.02 to 0.039 may also warrant immediate removal from the safety-sensitive function for at least 24 hours following the test.

 Timeframes for when you were under the influence of alcohol is acceptable usually ranges from 4 to 8 hours, depending on the agency and job function.

 Alcohol is always forbidden when someone is about to go on duty, is actively on duty, or is involved in an accident.